atodorov/atodorov.github.com/content/_posts/2015-04-08-how-to-configure-targetcli-to-listen-on-ipv4-and-ipv6.markdown

 ---
 layout: post
-title: "How to Configure targetcli to Listen on IPv4 and IPv6"
+Title: How to Configure targetcli to Listen on IPv4 and IPv6
 date: 2015-04-08 11:46
 comments: true
 categories: ['RHEL', 'Fedora']